East Hartford PD: Man shot and killed in parking lot on Elm Street

-East Hartford Police are investigating a homicide after a report of shots fired.
-According to police, at approximately 7:20a, officers responded to a report of shots fire in the parking lot area of Elm Street and Olmstead Street.
+EAST HARTFORD, Conn.
+(WTNH) — East Hartford Police are investigating a homicide after a report of shots fired Saturday.
+According to police, at approximately 7:20 a.m., officers responded to a report of shots fired in the parking lot area of Elm Street and Olmstead Street.

-When officers arrived they found an adult male with an apparent gunshot wound.
-Officials performed CPR and he was rushed to local hospital where he succumbed to his injuries.
+When officers arrived, they found an adult male with an apparent gunshot wound.
+Officials performed CPR and he was rushed to a local hospital, where he succumbed to his injuries.

+The victim has been identified as William Gonzalez, 35, of East Hartford.

 Police have determined that a male suspect, possibly Hispanic, approx. 6 feet tall, fled the area in a dark blue or black vehicle.
 East Hartford Police Detectives are currently on scene and investigating.